drslump/pyshould/README.md

 explanations when there is a mismatch.

 Its primary use case is in unit testing, replacing the need for Python's native `assertX` methods.
-Its use is completely transparant to the unit testing runner used, since mismatches are reported using the standard `AssertionError`.
+Its use is completely transparent to the unit testing runner used, since mismatches are reported using the standard `AssertionError`.